solliancenet/microsoft-postgresql-developer-guide/07_BestPractices/07_00_BestPractices.md

 To ensure that containerized applications function optimally, verify that application containers are allocated sufficient resources.
 It may be necessary to adjust application parameters for container environments, like Java heap size parameters.

-Developers can identify container resource issues using monitoring utilities, like [Container insights,](https://learn.microsoft.com/azure/azure-monitor/containers/container-insights-overview) which supports Azure Kubernetes Service, Azure Container Instances, on-premises Kubernetes clusters, and more.
+Developers can identify container resource issues using monitoring utilities, like [Container Insights,](https://learn.microsoft.com/azure/azure-monitor/containers/container-insights-overview) which supports Azure Kubernetes Service, Azure Container Instances, on-premises Kubernetes clusters, and more.

 - Identify AKS containers that are running on the node and their average processor and memory utilization.
-This knowledge can assist in identify resource bottlenecks.
+This knowledge can assist in identifying resource bottlenecks.

 - Identify processor and memory utilization of container groups and their containers hosted in Azure Container Instances.